GeoWebCache/geowebcache/documentation/en/user/source/configuration/layers/projections.rst

 .. note:: In GeoWebCache, a projection is also known as a :ref:`gridset <concepts.gridsets>`.

-GeoWebCache only advertises support for EPSG:4326 (longitude/latitude) and EPSG:900913 (spherical web mercator) by default.
-Any other projections need to be manually defined and configured.
+By default, GeoWebCache only advertises support for EPSG:4326 (longitude/latitude) and EPSG:900913 (spherical web mercator).
+Any other projection needs to be defined and configured manually.

-Adding a custom projection to GeoWebCache involves modifying (or creating, if it doesn't yet exist) the :file:`geowebcache.xml` configuration file to include a custom projection definition and then associating the layer with that projection.
-(Read more about this file in the section on :ref:`configuration.layers.howto`.)
+Adding a custom projection to GeoWebCache requires modifying (or creating, if it doesn't already exist) the :file:`geowebcache.xml` configuration file to include a custom projection definition and then associating the layer with that projection.
+(Read more about this file in the section :ref:`configuration.layers.howto`.)

 Defining a projection
 ---------------------